heseltime/updatesocial/README.md

 ### Documents-Management

 Let's keep this repo as the main source of truth!
 (This would be an anti-tool-proliferation experiment - have you noticed this trend?
 One thing we do have to think about then is how to mark and track **TODO**s - are text files and bold face enough?)
+Git branching and merging optional if you feel comfortable.

 ### Editing-Privileges